AKP’S GUIDE TO PHOTO SHOOT LOCATIONS

 Selecting a location for your photo shoot can often be as challenging if not more challenging than choose what you will wear.
-Each client that I work with will be asked a series of questions about their personality, style, and home - specifically where they plan to display their portraits.
+When working with a new client or family, I like to ask a handful of questions about their personality, style, and home - specifically where they plan to display their portraits.
 Why?
-Because a location should tie into your personality & style not overpower or be a complete disconnect from how you style your home or how you dress.
+Because a location/background should tie into your personality & style not overpower or be a complete disconnect from how you style your home or how you dress.

 Before reading through my suggested list of locations - don’t over look your own Rolodex of possible locations.
 You’d be surprised at the number of private locations you might have access to if you simply ask a friend or family member.
 I’ve had clients invite me to private farms or homes with beyond beautiful grounds, photographed a high school senior who was a swimmer in her best friend’s family pool, an Alpaca farm, and have been designing a photo shoot for an upcoming high school senior that involves a private plane.

 Let’s get creative with locations and think outside of the box.
 As I jokingly say - brick is brick and grass is grass.
 The location isn’t as important as how you feel in your photographs and who you are photographed with!